sdennett55/dev_blog/posts/create-a-blazing-fast-blog-from-your-own-static-build-system.md

 - Get the frontmatter data from each Markdown file and inject that data into the template
 - Use frontmatter `title` and `description` to create the value for the `<title>` and `<meta name="Description">` tags
 - Use frontmatter `publishedDate` to inject a `Published by: [date]` text under the title of the blog post
-- Write the resulting html to `public/[name-of-blog-post]/index.html`
+- Write the resulting HTML to `public/[name-of-blog-post]/index.html`
 - For the homepage, add an `<a href="${/name-of-blog-post}">...</a>` containing the `title` and `description` of each blog post, sorted by `publishedDate`
-- Write the resulting html to `public/index.html` to create a homepage containing a directory of blog posts, sorted by latest.
+- Write the resulting HTML to `public/index.html` to create a homepage containing a directory of blog posts, sorted by latest.

 Let's add the scripts we'll need to run to `package.json`